gzisopoulos/python-iot-data-integrity/README.md

 ## Pre Installation Notes
 * First of all clone this repo (Ingest module) and make its image on your machine.
 Please check readme.md file [here](https://github.com/thepetk/python-ingest)

 * Create a root project folder and get inside.
-On linux:
+On linux and Mac OS:
 ```
 mkdir your_folders_name
 cd your_folders_name